edgedb/easy-edgedb/chapter16/index.md

 }
 ```

-The [`index on (.date)`](https://www.edgedb.com/docs/datamodel/indexes#indexes) part is new, and means to create an index to make future queries faster.
+The {ref}` ``index on (.date)`` <docs:ref_datamodel_indexes>` part is new, and means to create an index to make future queries faster.
 Lookups are faster with `index on` because now the database doesn't need to scan the whole set of objects in sequence to find objects that match.
 Indexing makes a lookup by an exact match faster compared to always scanning everything.

 We could do this for certain other types too - it might be good for types like `Place` and `Person`.